phax/smp-query-webapp/README.md

 * SMP query the Business Card of a participant

 See https://peppol.helger.com/public/locale-en_US/menuitem-tools-rest-api for the full API description.

+## Configuration parameters

+Default configuration is provided in file `src/main/resources/application.properties`.
+Each property can be overridden via environment variables and Java system properties - see https://github.com/phax/ph-commons/wiki/ph-config for details.

+The default configuration should pretty much work out of the box.
+Supported properties are:

+* **`global.debug`**: global debug settings.
+Should always be `false`
+* **`global.production`**: global production mode.
+Should always be `true`.
+This has nothing to do with the Peppol stage.
+* **`webapp.datapath`**: where to store data.
+Does not need to be a persistent volume.
+* **`webapp.checkfileaccess`**: check file access on startup.
+Should always be `false`.
+* **`rest.log.exceptions`**: this property enables or disables the detailed logging of exceptions that occur while processing REST calls.
+By default the logging is disabled.
+* **`rest.exceptions.payload`**: this property enables or disables the provision of HTTP response contents in case of errors from the REST API.
+By default this is disabled.

+SMP Client configuration properties as described on https://github.com/phax/peppol-commons/tree/master?tab=readme-ov-file#configuration

 ## Building from source